Ecogenomics/GenomeFISH/README.md

 Calculates pairwise average nucleotide identity (ANI) values between a set of genomes:
 > ani.py <gene_dir> <output_dir>

 where <gene_dir> contains FASTA files of genes in nucleotide space for two or more genomes and <output_dir> is the desired output directory for results.
-FASTA files must end with a '.fna' extension.
+FASTA files must end with a '.fna' or '.fasta' extension.
 The number of CPUs to use can be specified with the "--threads" parameter.

 ## Simulating <i>in silico</i> probes